yudugit/rest-api-documentation/README.md

 ### Sample code

-All code samples can be found the [examples](examples) directory and each is accompanied by a README.md file which contains the documentation.
+All code samples can be found in the [examples](examples) directory and each is accompanied by a README.md file which contains the documentation.

 Please note that these examples generally do not represent best practices for implementing clients of the API.
 For example, as noted below, rather than using the URIs as described, you are encouraged to make use of the hypermedia present in the resources to navigate the API, decoupling your implementation from ours.
 Unless otherwise stated, these examples should be treated as proof-of-concepts only, and not as applications ready for production use.